dirkcgrunwald/wiserzynq-docker/swarm/README.md

 #create swarm token and record it
 docker run swarm create

-#source openstack authentication
-source *.sh
-#launch swarm master
-docker-machine create -d openstack --openstack-flavor-name r620_1_4 --openstack-image-name ubuntu-trusty-150617 --openstack-net-name public --openstack-ssh-user ubuntu --swarm --swarm-master --swarm-discovery token://6b9f2a61187cacd90c221305b74fabad --engine-install-url https://docker.csel.io:7777/get.docker.com swarm-master

-#launch swarm agent nodes
+#launch swarm master and agent nodes
 #refer to add_new_agent.sh
-#at the same time, repeat the steps for volume initialization at swarm master, too
+#choose add master or agent; then input name, follow name conventions like swarm-master, swarm-agent-00, swarm-agent-01

-#set up environment to talk to docker in master
+#set up environment to talk to docker in master(or append the following command in bashrc for convenience)
 #this is tls protected by default
 eval $(docker-machine env --swarm swarm-master)

 FAQ